8 Rules to Fix Academia (And the One Thing That Would Actually Work)

 10. You have to come to work, stay at work, and do things in person.

 I've been teaching at this place for 31 years now.
 COVID, along with Zoom, has degraded the culture because so many faculty members decided they preferred staying home.
-These used to be so many more chance interactions—in particular interactions faculty from different disciplines—and now the hallways are relatively empty.
+There used to be so many more chance interactions—in particular interactions among faculty from different disciplines—and now the hallways are relatively empty.
 Many faculty members are only here when they have to be.

 And then there is the Zoom meeting.
 You can tell that some of those faces are looking at a different screen while pretending to pay attention, or their eyes downcast, playing with their phone.
 But even when everyone is engaged, it's just not the same as meatspace.
 It's robotic, non-human—"remote", you might say.
 I can't stand it.